Hanhallah - Head Staff

 Jeff has been at Yavneh since 2001.
 Jeff oversees the operational and financial aspects of camp, and guides areas such as marketing, technology and food service.
 Jeff has an MBA from Babson College and has held various marketing and technology positions in the business world prior to joining the Yavneh family.
-Jeff is married to Barbara and has 3 children who are all alum of Yavneh, with two on staff for summer 2016.
+Jeff is married to Barbara and has three children who are all alum of Yavneh, with one on staff for 2017.

 Davida Amkraut - Rosh Banot (Head Girls Counselor)

 Meir Deutsch - Rosh Banim (Head Boys Counselor)

 This is Meir’s 10th summer as rosh banim.
 Meir grew up in Gush Etzion, Israel and has served as a Lieutenant Commander in the Israeli Army in charge of 150 soldiers in the Givati Brigade.
 He has extensive experience with children including the youth groups B’nei Akiva and Shalva.
 He is currently working for an National Protection Trust.
 Meir comes to camp with his wife Adina and their three daughters.